ifilot/p2000c-bytebridge/README.md

 Ready to receive file.
 Start the transfer.
 ```

+is seen.

+> [!WARNING]
-is seen. **Do not execute the Python script before this message is seen.**
+> **Do not execute the Python script before this message is seen.**
-Premature execution of the Python script potentially results in the P2000C
+> Premature execution of the Python script potentially results in the P2000C
-locking up, requiring the machine to reboot.
+> locking up, requiring the machine to reboot.

 Once the above message is seen on the P2000C, execute the script.